Today's recruiting roundup covers Gareon Conley's decommitment, the candidates to fill the final few spots in the '13 class, and more.

 He's not a local kid, he's already visited, and most of his other schools are southern.
 All signs point elsewhere.
 It seems like he is hunting around to find a better fit.

-I would agree with you but according to Samuel Webb, M is definitely the team to beat for Mr. Green.
+according to Samuel Webb, M is team to beat for Green

 IMHO there is nobody more informed about and on top of Michigan football recruiting than Sam, and he's right far more often than he's wrong.
 I don't always share his optimism, though.
 I think both Green and McQuay are long shots.